Anti-Money Laundering Policy & Procedures

 Employees will promptly report any potential violations of the firm’s AML compliance program to the AML Compliance Person, unless the violations implicate the AML Compliance Person, in which case the employee shall report to CEO.
 Such reports will be confidential, and the employee will suffer no retaliation for making them.

 All questions and reports of known or suspected violations of the law or this policy will be treated to the extent possible with sensitivity and discretion.
-An employee’s supervisor, the Compliance Officer and the MIRWORK will protect an employee’s confidentiality to the extent possible consistent with law and the MIRWORK’s need to investigate an employee’s concern.
-The MIRWORK strictly prohibits retaliation against an employee who, in good faith, seeks help or reports concerns to the MIRWORK.
+An employee’s supervisor, the Compliance Officer and the SEOSPRINT will protect an employee’s confidentiality to the extent possible consistent with law and the SEOSPRINT’s need to investigate an employee’s concern.
+The SEOSPRINT strictly prohibits retaliation against an employee who, in good faith, seeks help or reports concerns to the SEOSPRINT.
 If an employee believes he or she is being treated unfairly or retaliated against by anyone as the result of making a complaint under this policy, the Compliance Officer and the CEO should be immediately notified.
 Any employee who retaliates against an employee who, in good faith, sought help or filed a report will be subject to appropriate disciplinary action, up to and including termination of employment.

 Rules: 31 C.F.R. § 103.120; FINRA Rule 3310.